 Finish line: 3 hr clock time or 10am

 Water – There will be 4 aid stations out on the course.
-The 24 miler will hit 2 aid stations twice.
+The 25 miler will hit 2 aid stations twice.
 The 8 miler will hit the Junction aid station only before the finish.
-Remember that Junction is a WATER ONLY aid station.
+Remember that all aid stations are WATER ONLY, no sports drinks provided.
 Therefore, it is highly recommended that every runner have a thorough understanding of the course profile and aid station locations as to avert any preventable emergency situations from occurring.
 All runners must carry at least one water bottle filled with fluid.
 There are a number of reasons for this requirement including and not limited to: the remoteness of the aid stations, the distance between them, the average temperatures for the month of June, amount of elevation gain, and the lack of motor vehicle access.
 These concerns should not be taken lightly.
 Again, proper preparation is critical to a successful and enjoyable experience.

 Weather – Summer average temperatures from June through August can range from the mid 90s during the midday to the mid 40s and 50s at night.
 A typical June day starts crisp and cool with sunshine and ends with the possibility of an afternoon thunder shower.
 Weather in the High Sierra is notorious for its rapid and sometimes violent changes.
 During the event it could rain, hail and/or even snow!
 Lightning is hazardous, especially above timberline as you approach the summit of Genoa Peak.
 Hypothermia can occur easily with a combination of decreasing temperature, wind and precipitation.
 The confusion that occurs with hypothermia can be deadly.
 We strongly recommend that you bring a hooded wind-breaking jacket and rain gear.